 WHY UPPERCLASS HALL IS A GREAT PLACE TO LIVE

-Upperclass Hall is a great place to live because it is in keeping with state-of-the-art trends in campus living, and the suites and apartments offer more autonomy and independence while still fostering community and connections on campus.
+Upperclass Hall is a great place to live because the suites and apartments offer more autonomy and independence, while still fostering community and connections on campus.